morimotoindustries/AutoHoodPop/README.md

 ## Contributing
 Please contact [Masaharu Morimoto#2302](https://litelink.at/masaharu) through Discord if you would like to contribute to this project.
 Pull requests are also welcome however, cannot be guaranteed to be added to the official project.

+### Bugs & Errors
+Please contact [Masaharu Morimoto#2302](https://litelink.at/masaharu) through Discord or on the HZRP forums if you encounter any bugs or errors.
+I am more than willing to check it out for you.
+Please provide screenshots of the console and your game if possible. ***Press ` to open the console***

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)